farlee2121/DevEssentialsBlog/_posts/2021-02-19-Monad-Mental-Model.md

 [This definition](https://wiki.haskell.org/Monad_laws) is the clearest I've seen so far and [Scott Wlaschin has an excellent explanation](https://fsharpforfunandprofit.com/posts/elevated-world-2/#the-properties-of-a-correct-bindreturn-implementation).
 It clarifies that the unit laws are looking for return (and bind) to produce semantically equivalent values.

-In other words, if we mapped the identity function into the monad world, it would be the same as directly implmenting the identity function in the monad world.
+In other words, if we mapped the identity function into the monad world, it would be the same as directly implementing the identity function in the monad world.
 It should be a function that returns whatever it was given.
 This also is more in line with the original concept of a monad from category theory.

 Notice that our definition from before can actually be rewritten
 ```fs